Library and Academic Technology (LAT)

 IDEAWORKS is Academic Technology’s open-access suite of creative production and experimentation facilities.
 Consultants are available to assist faculty and students visiting IDEAWORKS in the creation of multimedia projects.
 IDEAWORKS is comprised of three spaces:

-The MPC contains a plethora of technologies faculty and students can use to produce multimedia projects.
-The MPC has resources to transfer VHS video clips to DVD, scan slides, record a podcast, create and edit a digital video, modify a graphic or borrow equipment.
-The Equipment Loaner Pool available in the MPC offers free access to video camcorders, DSLR cameras, audio recorders and more.
+The MPC contains a variety of technologies that faculty and students can use to produce multimedia projects.
+The MPC has resources to integrate various media formats, record a podcast, create and edit a digital video, or modify a graphic.
+The Equipment Loaner Pool available in the MPC offers free access to video camcorders, DSLR cameras, audio recorders, and more.

 One Button Studio/Sound Studio

-The One Button Studio/Sound Studio is a compact but versatile acoustically treated 9’x9’ production space.
-In this space users can create studio-quality video and audio with just the push of a button.
-Individuals and small groups may use this space for personal and class projects that include recording voiceover narration, studio quality video, and more.
+The One Button Studio/Sound Studio is a versatile acoustically-treated production space.
+In this space, users can create studio-quality video and audio with just the push of a button.
+Individuals and small groups may use this space for personal and class projects that include recording voiceover narration, studio-quality video, and more.
 Walk-in use is allowed; however, reserving a time slot on the studio’s calendar is preferable.
-To make a reservation, record reservation details on the two clipboards mounted just outside the studio.
+To make a reservation, students can speak with the consultant on duty or call the IDEAWORKS Innovation Suite number at 410-810-5800.

 Miller Library, Lower Level

-The Beck Multimedia Instructional Lab is a full-featured collaborative learning space that offers faculty a place to experiment with emerging technologies while also serving as a flexible teaching space for workshops and presentations.
-Faculty who wish to schedule instructional sessions in Beck Multimedia Instructional Lab can arrange to do so by calling Educational Technology at extension 7167.
+The Beck Multimedia and Technology Learning Center is a full-featured collaborative learning space that offers faculty a place to experiment with emerging technologies while also serving as a flexible teaching space for workshops and presentations.
+Faculty who wish to schedule instructional sessions in Beck Multimedia Instructional Lab can arrange to do so by calling Educational Technology at 410-810-7167 or (ext.
+7167).